Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 - Layout - Extract content and structure (ex. words, selection marks, tables) from documents.
 - Document - Analyze key-value pairs and entities in addition to general layout from documents.
+- Read - Read page information and detected languages from documents.
 - Prebuilt - Extract common field values from select document types (ex. receipts, invoices, business cards, ID documents) using prebuilt models.
 - Custom - Build custom models from your own data to extract tailored field values in addition to general layout from documents.